-Instead, learn not to spend more money than you have, and keep track of your outgoings.
-You can still carry a small amount of cash around with you to use incase of emergencies.
+Instead, learn not to spend more money than you have, and keep track of your spending.
+You can still carry a small amount of cash around with you to use in case of emergencies.

 It’s fairly common in the US for banks to charge you if you take out money from another bank’s ATM.
 Because of this, you should pay attention to the banks near your campus or student home so you won’t have to go far to withdraw cash.

 Large national banks like Bank of America will have a lot of branches where you can get access to your money, while smaller regional or community banks might have a strong presence in your area.

 Banks are often keen to attract students, in the hopes that once they graduate they’ll keep their accounts open.

 Because of this, accounts aimed directly at students often come with various perks, like no minimum balance requirement, free checks, a free debit card, online banking and free ATM transactions.

 For example, US Bank lets students use other banks’ ATMs four times for free in each statement period.
 If you don’t choose a bank with an ATM near university, make sure it has benefits like this at the very least.

 Many banks offer cash bonuses to try and convince you to open an account with them.

 These perks may sound great in theory, but they’re generally not all they’re cracked up to be because there can be restrictions.
 For example, to receive the bonus you might need to set up direct deposits that total a certain amount every month.

 In the long run, picking an account with zero maintenance fees, for example, is a much better option than going for an account with great-sounding freebies.